SaschaGoldstein/Aahaar/README.md

 ## Aahaar  Deluxe

 ### What?
-I made a other version of [I'm an inline-style link](http://www.aahaar.com/) I used html & css with a little bit of bootstrap
+I made a other version of [http://www.aahaar.com/](http://www.aahaar.com/) I used html & css with a little bit of bootstrap

 ##### A chronologically list what I did